-Because creating a world can be one of the most difficult things for an author to achieve.
-How much time and effort do you put into your world creation, knowing that you have a word limit and every 1000 words spent on describing some political system is 1000 less you can spend on your characters, your plot and of course the action.
+Creating a world can be one of the most difficult things for an author to achieve.
+How much time and effort do you put into your world creation, knowing that you have a word limit and every 1,000 words spent on describing some political system is 1,000 less you can spend on your characters, your plot and of course the action.

 My first tactic is to pick up Horrible Histories.
 This is a hilarious series of history books aimed at kids but with all sorts of gems in there to make your world believable.
 Now, of course you don’t have to copy this slavishly.
 But it is a great starting point, seeing how different cultures coped with different eras and climate and conditions.

 It allows you to give your world those touches that make it convincing.

 For instance, while I can appreciate an undeniably beautiful piece of prose describing some elven forest sanctuary, I am far more interested in gritty reality of human life and little facts such as, in winter, people used to bring their animals into the house.
 You stabled the goats down one end and the cows down the other – women had to piss with the cows and men with the goats.
 To do otherwise was considered rude!

 Thatched roofs sound pretty but they had to be covered with thick moss and other filth to prevent them catching alight.